-- We follow the graduated approach. - If you are concerned about your child in a specific subject, you should first contact your child's teacher for that subject. - If you have wider concerns, your child's tutor or progress leader should be the first point of contact. - The Inclusion and Pastoral teams will then work together with parents to seek the best outcomes for your child.
+- We follow the graduated approach using the assess, plan, do, review cycle. - If you are concerned about your child in a specific subject, you should first contact your child's teacher for that subject. - If you have wider concerns, your child's tutor or progress leader should be the first point of contact. - The Inclusion and Pastoral teams will then work together with parents to seek the best outcomes for your child. - Please note, a diagnosis DOES NOT mean that a student is automatically placed on the SEND register.